-- Take half a cup of brown vinegar and mix it with lukewarm bath water.
+- Take half a cup of brown vinegar and mix it with the lukewarm bath water.

-- Now take a bath with this water daily till your chicken pox is cured.
+- Now take a bath with this water daily until your chicken pox is cured.

 5. Oatmeal Bath for Chicken Pox

-Oatmeal has been used to prepare a bath for patients of chicken pox and it really soothes their skin by relieving them off the itchiness that they get from rashes and blisters.
+Oatmeal has been used to prepare a bath for patients of chicken pox and it really soothes their skin by relieving them of the itchiness that they get from rashes and blisters.

-1st way to prepare oatmeal bath for chickenpox
+1st way to prepare an oatmeal bath for chickenpox

 - Oatmeal- 2 cups